StefanKreidel/tech-blog/docs/_posts/2023-04-04-spring-webmvc-with-webclient.markdown

 tags_color: '#5caa22'
 ---

 Spring Web MVC runs on a blocking stack, following the *one thread per request* philosophy.
-I have already written a [detailed post]({{ site.baseurl }}{% post_url 2023-03-19-spring-webmvc-servlet-threading %}) which visualizes the inner workings and threading model of Spring Web with the help of step-by-step animations.
+I have already written a detailed post which visualizes the inner workings and threading model of Spring Web with the help of step-by-step animations.
+Feel free to [check it out]({{ site.baseurl }}{% post_url 2023-03-19-spring-webmvc-servlet-threading %}) if you want to find out more.

 In the old days before Spring Webflux this meant that IO requests (like REST calls) where also blocking and handled by the same thread which processed all the request relevant compute steps.
-This was done by using Spring's `RestTemplate`, which is now in [maintenance mode](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate) and, to quote the Spring docs:
+This was done by using Spring's [RestTemplate](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate), which is now in [maintenance mode](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate) and, to quote the Spring docs:

 > with only requests for minor changes and bugs to be accepted.
 Please, consider using the WebClient instead.